Visitor pattern: Notes

 Now, the multiple dispatch occurs in the call issued from the body of the anonymous function, and so traverse is just a mapping function that distributes a function application over the elements of an object.
 Thus all traces of the Visitor Pattern disappear, except for the mapping function, in which there is no evidence of two objects being involved.
 All knowledge of there being two objects and a dispatch on their types is in the lambda function.

-Python example
+Python

 Python does not support method overloading in the classical sense (polymorphic behavior according to type of passed parameters), so the "visit" methods for the different model types need to have different names.